json420/degu/doc/tutorial.rst

 Response(status=200, reason='OK', headers={'hello': 'world'}, body=None)
 >>> client.close()

-Not bad for 8 lines of code, but we're just getting started.
+Not bad for 8 lines of code, but we're just getting started!

 Notice that the client ``Repsonse`` namedtuple is the exact same tuple returned by ``useless_app()``.
 The Degu client API carefully complements the RGI application API.
 Think of them almost like inverse functions.

-Moving on up, this is a :doc:`rgi` application that implements a surprisingly complete and useful reverse-proxy:
+Moving on up, this is a :doc:`rgi` application that implements a surprisingly complete and useful `reverse-proxy`_:

 >>> from degu.base import build_uri, make_output_from_input
 >>> class ProxyApp: